-(1) Each party to the appeal shall submit a settlement statement directly to the settlement judge within 14 days from the date of the clerk’s assignment notice.
-A settlement statement shall not be filed with the Supreme Court and shall not be served on opposing counsel.
+(1) Each party to the appeal must submit a settlement statement directly to the settlement judge 7 days prior to the settlement conference, unless otherwise directed by the settlement judge.
+A settlement statement must not be filed with the Supreme Court.
+Sections 1-4 must be served on the settlement judge and counsel for all other parties.
+Sections 5-9 must only be served on the settlement judge.

-(2) A settlement statement is limited to 10 pages, and shall concisely state: (1) the relevant facts; (2) the issues on appeal; (3) the argument supporting the party’s position on appeal; (4) the weakest points of the party’s position on appeal; (5) a settlement proposal that the party believes would be fair or would be willing to make in order to conclude the matter; and (6) all matters which, in counsel’s professional opinion, may assist the settlement judge in conducting the settlement conference.
+(2) A settlement statement is limited to 4,667 words, unless otherwise directed by the settlement judge, and must concisely state: (1) Relevant facts and procedural history; (2) Legal issues and arguments related to this dispute; (3) Past settlement discussions; (4) Names and representative capacities of attendees; (5) The goals and interests of the party filing the settlement statement; (6) A settlement proposal that the party believes would be fair or would be willing to make in order to conclude the matter; (7) Perceived goals and interests of the other parties; (8) Obstacles to settlement and proposals to overcoming them; (9) any other matters requested by the settlement judge or that may assist the settlement judge in conducting the settlement conference.
 Form 10 in the Appendix of Forms is a suggested form of a settlement statement.

+(f) Service.
+Papers or documents filed with the Supreme Court while a case is in the settlement program shall be served on all parties and the settlement judge.

-() eSettlement Conference.
-The settlement conference shall be held at a time and place designated by the settlement judge.
+(g) Settlement Conference.
+The settlement conference will be held at a time and place designated by the settlement judge.

 Attendance.
 Counsel for all parties and their clients must attend the conference.
 The settlement judge may, for good cause shown, excuse a client’s attendance at the conference, provided that counsel has written authorization to resolve the case fully or has immediate telephone access to the client.
+Participants may request to appear by video conference within 14 days of the settlement conference, which the settlement judge may allow for good cause.

 Agenda.
-The agenda for the settlement conference and the sequence of presentation shall be at the discretion of the settlement judge.
+The agenda for the settlement conference and the sequence of presentation will be at the discretion of the settlement judge.
 A subsequent settlement conference may be conducted by agreement of the parties or at the direction of the settlement judge.

 Settlement Conference Status Reports.
-Within 14 days from the date of any settlement conference, the settlement judge shall file a settlement conference status report.
-The report must state the result of the settlement conference, but shall not disclose any matters discussed at the conference.
+The settlement judge must file a settlement conference status report within 3 days of any settlement conference in appeals subject to the provisions of Rule 3E and within 14 days of any settlement conference in all other appeals.
+The report must state the result of the settlement conference but shall not disclose any matters discussed at the conference.

 Settlement Documents.
-If a settlement is reached, the parties shall immediately execute a settlement agreement and a stipulation to dismiss the appeal, and shall file the stipulation to dismiss with the clerk of the Supreme Court.
-The settlement agreement does not need to be filed with the Supreme Court.
+If a settlement is reached, the parties must promptly execute a stipulation to dismiss the appeal and file the stipulation to dismiss with the clerk of the Supreme Court.
+The parties must also execute a signed settlement agreement that reduces the material terms of the settlement to writing and contains an acknowledgment that the parties have agreed to the terms.
+The settlement agreement shall not be filed with the Supreme Court.

+(h) Reinstatement of Appeal.
+If, after the dismissal of an appeal pursuant to the parties’ settlement agreement, the district court declines or refuses to enter further orders to effectuate the settlement agreement as stipulated by the parties, any party may file a motion in the Supreme Court to have the appeal reinstated.
+Any such motion for reinstatement must be filed no later than 30 days after written notice of entry of the district court’s decision.

-(f) Length of Time in Settlement Conference Program.
+(i) Length of Time in Settlement Conference Program.